nicola-masarone/lpc1769-projects/lpc1769_PWM/PWM_block.md

 </p>

 #### PWM block clock
-L'impostazione successiva riguarda la frequenza di clock utilizzata dal PWM.
-Questa può essere selezionata grazie al registro PCLKSEL0 (0x400FC1A8)
+The next setting concerns the clock frequency used by the PWM.
+This can be selected thanks to the PCLKSEL0 register (0x400FC1A8)
 <p align="center">
   <img src="pic/PCLKSEL0_reg.png" width=600/>
 </p>